 -

-Positioning matters: The wheelchair holds your dog in a natural standing position, allowing them to eliminate comfortably
+Positioning matters: The wheelchair supports your dog in a natural standing position, allowing them to eliminate comfortably.

 -

-Easy cleanup: The open design means waste falls away cleanly, just as it would during a normal walk
+Easy cleanup: The open design is intended to let waste fall away cleanly, similar to a normal walk.

 -

-No awkward removal needed: You don't have to take your dog in and out of the wheelchair every time they need to go
+No frequent removal needed: You don't have to take your dog in and out of the wheelchair every time they need to go.

 Tips for Successful Potty Time